 As a recovering control freak in my own life, I have had some very powerful, and sometimes painful lessons that I have had to learn along the way in order to break free from the stress that comes from needing to control things.
 Learning the art of surrendering is a key part of learning how to overcome fear!

 There are certain things that can be controlled, to an extent.
 You have a certain level of control over how your house is on the inside and out.
-You can decorate it a specific way.
-Or you can keep it at a certain temperature and live is a specific town or neighborhood.
-And you can control how you dress and groom yourself, how you talk, how you behave and even how you think.
+You can decorate it in a specific way.
+Or you can keep it at a certain temperature and live in a specific town or neighborhood.
+And you can control how you dress and groom yourself, how you talk, how you behave, and even how you think.

 Trying to control specific events

 And yet, the stress that comes with the need to control is overwhelming.
-The truth is, we can let go of the stress and let go of the need to control situations, outcomes and people.
-We can stand up to the fear of the unknown and the need to try to guide outcomes and learn how to surrender and allow what is.
+The truth is, we can let go of the stress and the need to control situations, outcomes, and people.
+We can overcome the fear of the unknown and the need to guide outcomes and learn how to allow what is.

 Often we carry around fear and yet are not completely present and fully aware of that fear.
-So acknowledging what it is that we are afraid of is the first step at allowing you to surrender and let go of control.
+So acknowledging what it is that we are afraid of is the first step to surrendering.

 It is not uncommon for people to catastrophize things and get bogged down with the “what ifs”.
 What if this happens or what if that doesn’t happen.
 Admit it, we’ve all done it before.
-And while there are many legitimate concerns that action can be taken for, it is easy to get carried away with worried about what “could” happen in the future.
-None of us has a crystal ball with which to see the future, so use common sense to keep yourself grounded and not stay in a place of worrying about fears about things that “could” or “might” happen.
+There are many legitimate concerns about things in the world.
+But it is easy to get carried away with worrying about what “could” happen in the future.
+None of us has a crystal ball with which to see the future.
+Use common sense to keep yourself grounded and not stay in a place of worrying about things that “could” happen.

 Daily meditation is a powerful way to connect deeply with yourself and help you let go.
 Meditation is great for relieving stress and can help to bring you clarity as well.
 Meditation also brings your focus out of the future and the “what ifs” and allows you to be in the present moment.

 Worrying doesn’t solve anything.
 It keeps you stuck in creating scenarios about the future that don’t exist and keeps you from being present in the moment.
-Allowing yourself to surrender, release and let go of that worry will benefit your physical, mental and emotional health!
+Allowing yourself to practice surrendering, releasing, and letting go of that worry will benefit your physical, mental, and emotional health!